Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 03:16

-You know, the funny thing, Steve, is that DevRel in, in many ways is a lot similar to international relations because it's a Smorgasboard of all the, the different things, right?
+The funny thing, Steve, is that DevRel in many ways is a lot similar to international relations because it's a Smorgasboard of all the different things.
 It's a little engineering, it's a little sales, it's a little marketing.
-It's, you know, it's a little education.
-It's, you know, all this, this, these different things kind of brought together into a collective whole.
-It's part of the reasons why I like hanging out with developer advocates because you often get, you know, a very, very broad and rich collection of conversations, but also experience.
-I mean, you know your average DevRel team is made up of a, of a much more deeply diverse collection of people than what you get with your average engineering.
+It's a little education.
+It's all these different things kind of brought together into a collective whole.
+It's part of the reasons why I like hanging out with developer advocates because you often get a very, very broad and rich collection of conversations, but also experience.
+I mean your average DevRel team is made up of a, of a much more deeply diverse collection of people than what you get with your average engineering.

 Steve Poole 04:05